 - medical supplies and equipment, like crutches

-These services and supplies may be billed together or separately, depending on the practices of the hospital you visit.
+These services and supplies may be billed together or separately, depending on the hospital you visit.

-The Department of Health and Human Services (HHS) says the median amount people paid for an ER visit in 2017 was $776.00.
-The amount you have to pay will vary depending on where you live, what condition you’re being treated for, and what kind of coverage your plan provides.
+The Department of Health and Human Services (HHS) says the median amount people paid for an ER visit in 2017 was $776.
+The amount you have to pay will vary depending on where you live, the condition you’re being treated for, and the coverage your plan provides.

-Medicare Part B will pay for an ambulance to take you to the ER if your health would be endangered by traveling some other way.
+Medicare Part B will pay for an ambulance ride to the ER if your health would be endangered by traveling another way.

-For example, if you’re injured and bleeding heavily and care in an ambulance could save your life, Medicare would pay for you to be transported by ambulance to the nearest appropriate medical center.
+For example, if you’re injured and care in an ambulance could save your life, Medicare would pay for you to be transported by ambulance to the nearest appropriate medical center.

 If you choose to be treated at a facility farther away, you could be responsible for the difference in cost for transportation between the two facilities.